jessesuen/ksonnet-examples/drop-in-yaml/README.md

 }
 ```

-Finally, in `environments/default/params.libsonnet`, we can override the value of the replicas by
+Finally, in [`environments/default/params.libsonnet`](environments/default/params.libsonnet), we can
-constructing a overlay patch, as follows:
+override the value of the replicas by applying an overlay patch, as follows:

 ```
 local envParams = params + {
   components +: {
     'nginx-deployment' +: {
-      spec: {
+      spec +: {
         replicas: 10,
       },
     },
   },
 };

 ```

 To run this example, run: